• Employee

 What is this resource?

-COVID-19 has impacted employees and their businesses across Australia.
-Some businesses have struggled to stay afloat, and this can affect their ability to pay their employees what they are owed.
-As a result of cashflow issues, some business may be forced to close down and liquidate in order to settle their debts.
-As an employee, there are steps you can take to make sure you get the payments you are owed.
+As a result of cashflow issues, some business may be forced to close and liquidate to settle their debts.
+As an employee, there are steps you can take to make sure you get the unpaid wages you are owed.

-This resource is for employees who are owed payments from their employer and believe that the employer is about to close downIt includes information about:
+This resource is for employees who are owed payments from their employer and believe that the employer is about to close or has already closedIt includes information about:

 • How to confirm the company status of your employer